 Diagnosing Graves’ Disease

-In order to diagnose Graves’ disease, a full ophthalmic and orbit work-up is performed.
+To diagnose Graves’ disease, a full ophthalmic and orbit work-up is performed.
 This includes measuring the extent of protrusion of the eyeball.
 External photographs are taken, including full face, profile views, and a view from above and below showing the amount of globe protrusion, how much the eye protrudes from the socket.
 Patients may have to undergo more in-depth imaging such as CT scan, MRI or ECG.
 Blood tests can also be performed including a full blood count and thyroid function test (TSH, free T3 & T4).

-What is Orbital Decompression?
+What Is Orbital Decompression?

 Orbital Decompression Procedure